-3.4 Some Examples of Objects
+3.3 Some Examples of Objects

-In various students projects, the MaDViWorld framework was intensively used and tested.
+The MaDViWorld framework has been intensively used and tested in various students projects.
 So, there is already a little collection of interesting objects available.
 Here is a non exhaustive list of them:

 - Battleship.
 This is a complete version of the legendary distracting two player board game.
-Its user interface includes graphics and sounds (see Figure 8). - Minesweeper.
+Its user interface includes graphics and sounds. - Minesweeper.
 Analog to the battleship, but it is a single user object. - Tamagotchi.
-These little objects or virtual pets their owner has to take care of, present the peculiarity that they are affected by what happens to their siblings.
+These are little objects or virtual pets of which their owner has to take care of.
+They present the peculiarity that they are affected by what happens to their siblings.
 For instance, if another tamagotchi in the same room dies, they feel sad and their own health level will decrease.
-That's why one could say that they are an example of "social" objects. - Whiteboard.
-This simple version represent a basic collaborative editor.
+They are an example of "social" objects. - $-\ Whiteboard.$ This simple version represents a basic collaborative editor.